kaizendorks/vue-cli-plugin-jest-puppeteer/README.md

 - For more information on how to add plugins to your project, see: https://cli.vuejs.org/guide/plugins-and-presets.html#installing-plugins-in-an-existing-project

 Adding the plugin will update your project as in:
-- Adding the necessary config files `jest-puppeteer.config.js` and `jest.e2e.config.js` to the project root.
+- Adding the `test:e2e` script to your package.json
 - Adding the E2E tests folder with a sample test in `/test/e2e/basic.spec.js`
-- Adding the `test:e2e` script to your package.json
+- Adding the necessary config files `jest-puppeteer.config.js` and `jest.e2e.config.js` to the project root, and `.babelrc.js` to the `test/e2e` folder.
-- Installing the necessary devDependencies, [jest](https://www.npmjs.com/package/jest), [jest-puppeteer](https://www.npmjs.com/package/jest-puppeteer) and [puppeteer](https://www.npmjs.com/package/puppeteer)
+- Installing the necessary devDependencies, [jest](https://www.npmjs.com/package/jest), [jest-puppeteer](https://www.npmjs.com/package/jest-puppeteer), [puppeteer](https://www.npmjs.com/package/puppeteer), [babel-jest](https://www.npmjs.com/package/babel-jest) and [babel-plugin-transform-es2015-modules-commonjs](https://www.npmjs.com/package/babel-plugin-transform-es2015-modules-commonjs)

 ### Options (In development!)